deephacks/confit/readme.md

     }
 ```

-B can have multiple configurations/instances, hence the @Id annotation which identify each instance.
+B can have multiple configurations/instances, hence the @Id annotation, which is used to identify instances.

 ```java
     @Config(name = "B")